Feeling stressed? You’re not alone. The good news — you can take steps to start feeling better.

 Keep work and home life in balance

 Commit to a regular time to leave work or shut off your computer.
-If, for example, you believe you must answer emails after work hours, choose a reasonable time to put the computer away whether you’ve responded to each one or not.
+For example, if you must answer emails after work hours, choose a reasonable time to put the computer away whether you’ve responded to each one or not.
 And if it helps, consider not having your work email or chat apps on your phone to avoid responding after hours or on weekends.

 You’re not alone.
 If you’re still feeling burnt out, consider talking to a mental health professional to help you find different ways to start feeling better.